rdiaz02/EvAM-Tools/README.md

 We provide an R package, evamtools, that can also launch a GUI as a Shiny (https://shiny.rstudio.com/) web app (running on https://www.iib.uam.es/evamtools/) that allows you to:

-  * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN ---and their MC-CBN version---), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs ---PMCE---), and Disjunctive Bayesian Networks (DBN, from the OncoBN package) with a single function call.
+  * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN ---and their MC-CBN version---), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs ---PMCE---), Hypercubic inference using Hidden Markov Models (HyperHMM), Disjunctive Bayesian Networks (DBN, from the OncoBN package) with a single function call.
   * From the fitted models, represent, graphically, the fitted models (DAGs of restrictions or matrix of hazards, as appropriate), the transition matrices and transition rate matrices (where appropriate) between genotypes and show frequencies of genotypes sampled from the fitted models.
   * Using the shiny app, easily visualize the effects of changes in genotype composition on the fitted models by entering user-defined cross-sectional data using a GUI.